-A high quality assessment should beScored us ing Clear Guidelines a and Criteria Scoring Guidelines for this Assessment Check all that apply: Strengths/Suggestions Scoring Guide Present: Answer key, scoring template, computerized/machine scored Generalized Rubric (e.g., for persuasive writing, for all science labs) Task-Specific Rubric (only used for the particular task) X Checklist (e.g., with score points for each part) Feacher Observation Sheet/ Observation Checklist Yes, several types=3, Yes, at least one type=2, Searing Guide Dresent Search None=1 Scoring Guide Present Score 2 2a.
+A high quality assessment should beScored us ing Clear Guidelines a and Criteria Scoring Guidelines for this Assessment Check all that apply: Strengths/Suggestions Scoring Guide Present: Answer key, scoring template, computerized/machine scored Generalized Rubric (e.g., for persuasive writing, for all science labs) Task-Specific Rubric (only used for the particular task) X Checklist (e.g., with score points for each part) Teacher Observation Sheet/ Observation Checklist Yes, several types=3, Yes, at least one type=2, Scoring Guide Present Score None=1 2 2a.
 Give evidence that the rubric/scoring criteria aligns to Colorado Academic Standards in this assessment.
-Provide an explanation of your response: Task specific rubric aligns with language of CO standard evidence outcomes for 2nd grade level.
-Completely aligned=3, Somewhat aligned=2, Not aligned=1 Rubric Aligned with Standards Score 2 2b.
+Provide an explanation of your response: task specific rubric aligns with language of CO standard evidence outcomes for 4th and 5th grade level.
+Completely aligned=3, TN standards do not require a level of synthesis present in CAS.
+Somewhat aligned=2, Not aligned=1 Rubric Aligned with Standards Score 2 2b.
 Are the score categories clearly defined and coherent across performance levels?
 Provide an explanation of your response: There are absolutely no score categories or guidelines, but the rubric does show a differentiation between levels of understanding and knowledge.
-Yes=3, Somewhat=2, No=1 Rubric/Scoring Coherent Score 2 2c.
+Yes=3, Somewhat=2, No=1 Rubric/Scoring Coherent Score 2c.
 To what degree does the rubric/scoring criteria address all of the demands within the task or item?
 Explain: The rubric is strong in terms of setting up guidelines for Yes=3, Somewhat=2, understanding and knowledge.
 No=1 Rubric/Scoring Alignment 3 2d.
 Based on your review of the rubric/scoring criteria, do you think the scoring rubric would most likely lead different raters to arrive at the same score for a given response?
 Why or why not?
-The guidelines are very clear, but the language used in the scoring criteria can lead to rater subjectivity.
-For example, the degree to which a student can "Employ supportive and constructive language" can vary from rater to Yes=3, Somewhat=2, rater.
+The guidelines are very clear, but the language used in the scoring criteria Yes=3, Somewhat=2, can lead to rater subjectivity.
 No=1 Inter-rater Reliability Score 2 2e.
 Is there student work (e.g., anchor papers, video, portfolio) which illustrates student mastery?
 If so, describe.
 If not, what student work would be needed?
-None provided.
+Vac-2 Companie 2 None provided.
 Video or recorded oral response would be helpful.
 Yes=3, Somewhat=2, No=1 Student Work Samples Score N/A